 Current awareness: To access this area of LexisLibrary, select ‘current awareness’ in the pale grey bar that runs across the screen.
 This page will search within a number of current awareness sources, including case and appeals trackers.

 More guidance on using LexisLibrary is available from the library

-Lawtel court round-up: This new service from Lawtel summarises judgments from the Court of Appeal and High Court.
+Lawtel court round-up: This tool from Lawtel summarises judgments from the Court of Appeal and High Court.
 You can

 You can use the official Parliament website to see